 Hello, time to continue our Japan trip story.
-I know that it has been a while since the last time we published Japan travel post on our blog, actually there are still soooo many things that we want to share, it’s just I’ve been caught in busyness, please forgive me 🙂
+I know that it has been a while since the last time we published Japan travel post on our blog, actually there are still soooo many things that we want to share.

-Last week, I got a very sweet messages from one of AnakJajan blog reader, she said that thanks to our Ultimate Japan Travel Guide / TIPS she finally ventured herself to travel to Japan without using tour.
-Reading the messages just really made my day and I realize I should make some time to slowly continue write and finish all of the Japan travel posts for you.
+Recently, I got a very sweet messages from one of AnakJajan blog reader, she said that thanks to our Ultimate Japan Travel Guide / TIPS she finally braced herself to travel to Japan without using tour.
+Reading the messages just really made my day and I realize I should make some time to slowly continue write and finish all of our Japan travel posts for you.

 Harajuku refers to the area around Harajuku Station, a station on JR Yamanote Line located 2 stations south from Shinjuku or 1 station north from Shibuya.